bwbecker/localpr.ca/content/basics/goals.md

 under a proportional system.

 For individual candidates from "fringe parties", LPR puts up a reasonably high threshold of support to earn a seat.

-For "fringe parties" as a whole, proportional systems are great because such parties either need to win 50% of the vote (and are no longer fringe!) or work together with other parties, who presumably won't accept the fringe parts of their platform.
+The barriers for "fringe parties" as a whole are also high.
+To impose their will on the population under proportional representation they need to either win 50% of the vote (and are no longer fringe!) or work together with other parties, who presumably won't accept the fringe parts of their platform.